HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 ISEF funding is now available for eligible small fleet purchases through all HVIP eligible dealers without the need for a Provider application.
 ISEF can fund purchases with any HVIP eligible dealer and innovative solutions such as short-term leases, rentals, and truck-as-a-service, through a HVIP approved Provider.
 See more information in the ISEF Appendix and in ISEF FAQs.

 As of January 1, 2023, any voucher request for a tractor, panel-step van, straight truck, refuse truck, or 2b vehicle requires a mandatory attestation by the purchaser/lessee as to compliance with labor laws.
 (Unless the purchaser is a rental or leasing entity – applicable to ISEF only.)
-The attestation must be submitted to www.CAZEVLaborLawCompliance.org and will be required annually, until three years after voucher redemption.
+The attestation must be submitted to www.CAZEVLaborLawCompliance.org and will be required to renew annually, until three years after voucher redemption.
 The attestation includes that the purchaser will retain direct control over the manner and means for performance of any individual using or driving the vehicle.

 For the purposes of HVIP, vehicles eligible for the 25% Refuse Voucher Enhancement must: